Romb38/autoCemantix/docs/statistics.rst

 stored in `stats.csv`.
 They show various trends over time.

 .. note::
    These graphs are regenerated on each build using the latest available data.
-   The source file `stats.csv` is not versioned in the repository.

 Invalid Words Removed per Day
 -----------------------------